IAsked9287/SFS-Png-Logos/README.md

 **BP editing is highly advised, and some textures might not work with (ex: size 4 fuel tanks so use Bp editing**)

+**Play around with the shape textures cause some don't work with other textures due to sfs limitations.**

 **I recommend using these as fairings and not fuel tanks to overlap fuel tanks which is the purpose of the logos, use a bp editor mod or just normal bp editing to resize the textures to your liking.**

 This pack indludes: